ajbd2106/Spark--SQL-in-Delta-Lake-0.7.0/README.md

 The way to use this project is to clone it from github and build it using Mave.
 ## How to Run
-    Go to the project directory, open a terminal and run followin command: mvn clean install
+    Go to the project directory, open a terminal and run following command: mvn clean install
     mvn exec:java